machine-learning-upenn/machine-learning-upenn.github.io/about.md

 ## Regrading

 If you would like a regrade of an assignment or exam, you must submit your request within 1 week from the date when grades are released.
 All requests must be made through Gradescope with a written explanation of the concern.
-They will not be entertained suring the OHs or lectures.
+They will not be entertained during the OHs or lectures.

 ## Collaboration